cgruver/okd4-upi-lab-setup/docs/index.md

 ### Equipment for your lab

 You will need at least one physical server for your lab.
 More is obviously better, but also more expensive.
 I have built my lab around the small form-factor NUC systems that Intel builds.
-My favorite is the [NUC6i7KYK](https://ark.intel.com/content/www/us/en/ark/products/89187/intel-nuc-kit-nuc6i7kyk.html).
-This little guy is about the size of a VHS video tape, remember those... ;-)

-The NUC6i7KYK sports a quad-core 6th Generation i7 processor.
-It has 2 M.2 slots for SSD storage and will accept up to 64GB of DDR4 RAM in its 2 SODIMM slots.
-It is marketed toward gamers, but makes a very compact and powerful server for your lab.

-I don't know if the NUC6i7KYK are still available.
-They may have been discontinued now.
-However, the newly released [NUC10i7FNK](https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc10i7fnk.html) is in the same price range and sports a 6-core processor at 25W TDP vs 45W TDP for the i6KYK.
-It also supports 64GB of RAM.
-I may begin selling off older units and replacing them with these.
+My favorite is the [NUC10i7FNK](https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc10i7fnk.html).
+This little machine sports a 6-core 10th Gen i7 processor at 25W TDP and supports 64GB of RAM.

-I am also a fan of the [NUC8i3BEK](https://ark.intel.com/content/www/us/en/ark/products/126149/intel-nuc-kit-nuc8i3bek.html).
-This unit is smaller than the NUC6i7KYK.
-It sports a dual-core CPU, supports 32GB of RAM and has a single M.2 slot for an SSD.
-I use one of these for my [Bastion Host](pages/Bastion.md) server.
+I am also a fan of the [NUC10i3FNK](https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc10i3fnk.html).
+This unit is smaller than the NUC10i7FNK.
+It sports a dual-core CPU, supports 64GB of RAM and has a single M.2 slot for an SSD.
+One of these will make a great [Bastion Host](pages/Bastion.md) and development server.

 You will either need a router that supports DHCP reservations, TFTP, and PXE or you will set up DHCP & TFTP on a Linux host.
 Assuming that you already have a home router, you can use that as long as it supports TFTP and PXE configuration.
 Most consumer WiFi routers do not support TFTP or PXE.
 However, if you want something portable and awesome, check out the GL.iNet [GL-AR750S-Ext](https://www.gl-inet.com/products/gl-ar750s/).
 This little guy runs OpenWRT which means that you can use it as a router for your lab network, plus - Wireless bridge, VPN, PXE, Http, DNS, etc...
 [OpenWRT](https://openwrt.org) is a very powerful networking distro.
 There is a new version out now, [GL-MV1000](https://www.gl-inet.com/products/gl-mv1000/).
 It does not have WiFi, but it is much faster than the GL-AR750S-Ext.
 I carry the AR750 with me when traveling, and use a pair of the MV1000s in my home lab.